 It turns out that the runners seeking refuge from rainy days on the indoor track probably do not have anything to worry about, but gym-goers looking to use their got-to weight machines should opt for a workout shirt.

-A sophomore here at Birmingham-Southern, Annika is an English major who got her start in the local writing community while attending the Alabama School of Fine Arts for creative writing.
-A freelance writer who has been published in multiple Birmingham magazines, including Style Blueprint and ANNA Magazine, Annika enjoys not only writing articles, but she also constantly works on her creative projects on the side.
-Annika is also a runner on BSC’s track and cross-country teams.
+Annika is an English major who got her start in the local writing community while attending the Alabama School of Fine Arts for creative writing.
+She has published writings in multiple Birmingham magazines, including Style Blueprint and ANNA Magazine.